wngTn/3d-xvigr/README.md

 ```
 Note that the flags must match the ones set before training.
 The training information is stored in `outputs/<folder_name>/info.json`.
 The output `.ply` files will be stored under `outputs/<folder_name>/vis/<scene_id>/`

-In our next version, the heatmap visualization code will be open-sourced in the 3DJCG (CVPR2022, Oral) codebase.

 The generated .ply or .obj files could be visualized in software such as **MeshLab**.

 ### Results